Vice-President (People) and Chief People Officer

 b) Annual general market review

 An annual general market review will be undertaken, and include advice from an external provider.
-The information and advice from the external provider may be used by Chancellor’s Committee to make recommendations to the Vice-Chancellor and President to help inform the decision of a percentage change to the total salary for all senior staff.
+The information and advice from the external provider may be used by the Governance, Nominations and Remuneration Committee Committee to make recommendations to the Vice-Chancellor and President to help inform the decision of a percentage change to the total salary for all senior staff.

 If a percentage increase is endorsed it will be paid to all senior staff (including those that may be paid above the maximum of their applicable remuneration range), and will apply from 1 January of the applicable year.